-Cathay Che is a Licensed Clinical Social Worker offering in-person sessions in NYC and virtual sessions to clients in NY and NJ.
+Cathay Che is a Licensed Clinical Social Worker offering remote sessions to clients in NY, NJ, and RI.
 Cathay specializes in identity development, multicultural literacy, anxiety, depression, addictions, and pet loss support.
 Having previously facilitated a group for identity development, she has deep expertise in helping LGBTQ, biracial, and first- or second-generation individuals navigate the intricacies of identity formation from an intersectional perspective.
 Having lived in New York for over two decades, she has a particular affinity for working with creative individuals in the arts or media.
 No matter the reason her clients enter therapy, she is passionate about helping them become more attuned to their emotions and find greater satisfaction in their personal and professional lives.

 Cathay supports individuals with both behavioral and substance use challenges and addictions, including gambling, excessing shopping, and hypersexuality.
 Viewing addiction as a symptom of other underlying issues, she gently guides each client toward uncovering the root of the problem, developing sustainable coping skills, and reaching a safe place of healing and fulfillment.
 She also has a special sensitivity to the powerful bond people form with their pets and can aid in the grieving process for those who have experienced difficult losses.